Bachelor's Degree in Life Sciences

 - One-way analysis of variance

-- Two-way ANOVA
+- Two-way analysis of variance

 - Simple regression analysis

-- Calculating the number of subjects
+- Calculating the number of subjects/li>

 - Principal Component Analysis